What can someone do with your phone number?

 The accidental hack

 Phone providers regularly terminate inactive mobile phone numbers, putting those numbers back into the pool of numbers that can be given to new accounts.
-Sometimes, this recycling deadline can be as short as 90 days — meaning if you don’t pay your phone bill or show activity on the account within 90 days, the provider could recycle your number and hand it over to a new customer.
+Sometimes, this recycling deadline can be as short as 90 days.
+This means if you don’t pay your phone bill or show activity on the account within 90 days, the provider could recycle your number and hand it over to a new customer.

 Cell phone provider lookup: Doxxing